Cooperative Open-ended Learning Framework for Zero-shot Coordination: Proofs of Theorem

 \section{Proofs of Theorem~\ref{thm: converge}}

 \FirstTHM* \begin{proof}

 According to the definition of the local best-preferred strategy, the local optimal strategy is the node with zero preference centrality ($\eta$).
-Therefore, we need to prove that the value of $\eta$ will converge to zero.
+Therefore, we need to prove that the value of $\eta$ will approach zero.